Ip.access

-ip.access combines IP and cellular technologies together to provide 2G, 3G and LTE coverage and for mobile networks.
+ip.access combines IP and cellular technologies to provide 2G, 3G and LTE coverage and for mobile networks.
 Using satellite backhaul, its products provide coverage to commercial passenger aircraft, ships, and users in remote rural areas.

 The firm is a member of 3GPP, CBRS Alliance, European Telecommunications Standards Institute (ETSI), Having previously been an individual member of the Telecom Infra Project, following its acquisition, ip.access continues to be involved through Mavenir's membership.

 History

 ip.access was founded in December 1999 as a wholly owned subsidiary of TTP Group PLC aimed at developing technologies that would allow multiple radio access technologies to communicate over the Internet.
 To accommodate its growing staff, in 2006 ip.access relocated to new offices in Cambourne Business Park, Cambridge, where it remains.

 In October 2000, TTP Group spun off its communications division (TTP Communications, or TTPCom) in an initial public offering on the London Stock Exchange, and ip.access joined the spin-off as a wholly owned subsidiary of the TTPCom group.

 In March 2006, the company secured an £8.5 million round of funding from Intel Capital, Scottish Equity Partners, and Rothschild & Cie Banque.
 As part of its June 2006 acquisition of TTP Communications, Motorola also gained a stake in ip.access.
 In 2007, after signing an OEM agreement with ip.access, ADC (now part of Tyco Electronics) made a minority interest investment in the company.
 Followed by, both Cisco Systems and Qualcomm making strategic financial investments in the company in 2008.